-The School Outreach Initiative brings New York Fed staff into the classroom to give accessible and informative 45-minute presentations on such topics as the role of the Federal Reserve, its history and monetary policy.
-It is designed to reach students in schools in the Federal Reserve's Second District that may benefit from resources to teach economic literacy, including Title I high schools and community colleges, thereby increasing the diversity in the fields of economics and finance.
+The School Outreach Initiative brings New York Fed staff into the classroom to give accessible and informative 45-minute presentations on topics such as the role of the Federal Reserve, monetary policy, and a history of the Federal Reserve System.
+It is designed to reach students in schools in the Federal Reserve's Second District that may benefit from resources to teach economic literacy, including Title I high schools and community colleges.
+The program aims to advance understanding of the roles and responsibilities of the Federal Reserve and help increase diversity in the fields of economics and finance.

 Visits are free and can be scheduled Monday through Friday during the school year.
 Only schools in the Federal Reserve's Second District are eligible.
 Interested professors and teachers should request a visit.

-The School Outreach Initiative gives students the opportunity to meet New York Fed staff in their classrooms.
-Each session develops students' analytical and critical thinking as New York Fed employees encourage active dialogues.
-The program also serves to complement a school's social studies, civics, history, economics and/or business cirriculum.
+The School Outreach Initiative gives students an opportunity to learn directly from New York Fed staff in their classrooms.
+SOI program sessions encourage active dialogue between students and New York Fed employees, and help develop students' analytical and critical thinking.
+The program also serves to complement a school's social studies, civics, history, economics and/or business curriculum.

-During each school visit, New York Fed staff can present one of the following lessons.
+During each school visit, New York Fed staff present one of the following lessons:

 Basic Introduction to the Federal Reserve

-This 45-minute presentation makes the connection between money, the economy and the Federal Reserve, looking at how the Fed affects people's everyday lives.
+This 45-minute presentation teaches students the connection between money, the economy and the Federal Reserve, with a focus on how the Fed’s roles and responsibilities affect people's everyday lives.
 Topics covered include:

 - What is money?